sonic-visualiser/sonic-visualiser/COMPILE_linux.md

         PulseAudio              https://www.pulseaudio.org/
         PortAudio v19           https://www.portaudio.com/

+Versions of Sonic Visualiser prior to v5 require Qt5 instead of Qt6.

 You will also need the ALSA libraries (used for MIDI).

 For Cap'n Proto you will need v0.6 or newer.